Parson Russell Terrier

 Common inquiries about the breed

-Is the Parson Russell Terrier good with children?
+Is the Parson Russell Terrier good for apartment living?

 View Official FCI Standard